 I’ve decided to type out my answers without any advanced review time or prep time to look over these questions.
 I already am going to preface this post with, “I’m not a math whiz nor engineer, so don’t judge me!” 😉

-Here are my answers to these top 10 difficult job interview questions compiled from GlassDoor’s 2016 survey.
+Here are my answers to these top 10 difficult job interview questions compiled from a survey from GlassDoor.
 I’d love to hear your answers, too!

 So, without further ado, let’s get started!

 1. SpaceX asked, “When a hot dog expands, in which direction does it split and why?”